codebuds33/lighthouse-headless-image/README.md

 - `-p`: This will help add more paths from the url to make it easy to audit multiple pages.
 - `-n`: This allows you to set a name for the report instead of using the default one.
 - `-o`: This allows to override the options that are used by default for the lighthouse audit.
 Because this is being run inside a docker container the default options are the following `--chrome-flags="--headless --no-sandbox" --no-enable-error-reporting`
+- `-f`: This allows to change the emulated form factor, either 'mobile', 'desktop' or 'none'.
+Default: 'mobile'`
+- `-t`: This allows to change the output either 'html', 'csv' or 'json'.
+Default: 'html'`

 ## Examples